Johanne Grieg Cederblad

 Johanne Grieg Cederblad was born in Bergen, Norway.

-In 1933 she settled in Uppsala and was very involved in popular education.
-She also worked with elderly care and patients in psychiatric hospitals.
-Grieg Cederblad was also a children's book author and lecturer.
+In 1933, she settled in Uppsala and was very involved in public education.
+She also worked with the elderly and patients in psychiatric hospitals.
+Grieg Cederblad was also a children's author and lecturer.

-Grieg Cederblad was also a translator of Swedish fiction to Norwegian from the time she came to Sweden until the end of the 1940s.
-She employed by her brother Harald (founder, major shareholder and CEO of Gyldendal Norsk Forlag).
-She also wrote articles in Alle Kvinners Blad.
+Grieg Cederblad was also a translator of Swedish fiction into Norwegian from the time she arrived in Sweden until the late 1940s.
+The job was given to her by her brother Harald (founder, major owner and CEO of Gyldendal Norsk Forlag).
+She also wrote articles for Alle Kvinners Blad.

-Johanne Grieg Cederblad and Bothild Fredriksson examine the garments collected by the Swedish Norway help (during WWII).
+Johanne Grieg Cederblad and Bothild Fredriksson examine clothes collected by the Swedish Norwegian Aid.
 The picture is published in UNT 1940.
 Photo: Paul Sandberg / Upplandsmuseet.

-A memorial festival for the Nordahl Grieg in Stockholm in 1944.
-In the photo, from the left: Grammar school lecturer Carl Cederblad, Uppsala, Mrs Johanne Grieg Cederblad, Minister Bull, Sigurd Hoel and theatre director Hans Jacob Nielsen.
-Photo: National Archives of Norway.
+A memorial party for Nordahl Grieg in Stockholm in 1944.
+Pictured, from left: Carl Cederblad, Uppsala, Mrs. Johanne Grieg Cederblad, Minister Bull, Sigurd Hoel and theatre manager Hans Jacob Nielsen.
+Photo: National Archives Norway.

-During the war years and during the German occupation of Norway, Grieg Cederblad was very active in the Norway help.
-In 1946, she was awarded King Haakon VII's Cross of freedom for her work.
+During the war years and the German occupation of Norway, Grieg Cederblad was very active in the Norway relief effort.
+In 1946, she was awarded the Haakon VII Cross of Freedom for her work.

 Burial site: 0110-0498A